Pan-American Spiritist Confederation

-The Confederação Espírita Pan-Americana (CEPA) is a Spiritist confederative and associative institution, formed by individuals and legally constituted institutions in America and Europe.
+The Confederação Espírita Pan-Americana (CEPA) is a Spiritist confederative and associative institution.

 History

-It was founded on October 5, 1946, during the first Pan-American Spiritist Congress held in the city of Buenos Aires, Argentina.
+The Confederação Espírita Pan-Americana (CEPA) was founded on October 5, 1946, during the first Pan-American Spiritist Congress held in Buenos Aires, Argentina.

-The initiative to establish CEPA was taken by a group of Argentine Spiritist leaders, including Humberto Mariotti, Naum Kreiman, José Salvador Fernández, Natalio Ceccarini, Santiago Bossero, José Tejada, Hugo Nale, Luis Di Cristóforo Postiglioni, Antonio Melo, Albíreo Barcón, and Elías Toker, concerned with organizing the Spiritist movement in the Americas.
-This concern was justified in light of historical events such as the Spanish Civil War and World War II, which affected Spiritist activities in its country of origin, France, as well as Spain and all European countries.
+The initiative to establish CEPA was taken by a group of Argentine Spiritist leaders, including Humberto Mariotti, Naum Kreiman, José Salvador Fernández, Natalio Ceccarini, Santiago Bossero, José Tejada, Hugo Nale, Luis Di Cristóforo Postiglioni, Antonio Melo, Albíreo Barcón, and Elías Toker.They wished to organize the Spiritist movement in the Americas in light of historical events such as the Spanish Civil War and World War II, which affected Spiritist activities in its country of origin, France, as well as in Spain and all European countries.
 As a consequence, the International Spiritist Federation headquartered in Paris and the major Spanish-language Spiritist periodicals disappeared.
 Spain used to regularly supply magazines, books, and doctrinal material to Spiritist institutions and communities in Latin America.

-Given these difficulties and the proposal of the Argentine Spiritist Confederation to create a Spiritist Confederation of the Americas to organize the Spiritist movement on the continent, the First Pan-American Spiritist Congress was held in Buenos Aires, Argentina, with representatives from Argentina, Brazil, Chile, Cuba, Ecuador, the United States, Honduras, Mexico, Puerto Rico, and Uruguay.

-The Congress decided to found the Pan-American Spiritist Confederation, whose statute adopted the integration of Latin American Spiritism within a minimum program of common objectives and the establishment of periodic congresses to be held every three years.
+The Pan-American Spiritist Congress decided to found the Pan-American Spiritist Confederation and establish periodic congresses to be held every three years.
 The congresses aimed to assess all actions developed during the previous management period, examine issues related to the body of Spiritist Doctrine, and review the statutes when necessary.

 At various times in its history, CEPA has had significant participation from Brazilian Spiritists such as Deolindo Amorim, Pedro Delfino Ferreira, Carlos Imbassahy, Lins de Vasconcellos, Leopoldo Machado, Jaci Regis, Salomão Jacob Benchaya, and Milton Rubens Medran Moreira.

 Profile

-CEPA defends positions considered controversial by some sectors of the Spiritist movement, such as the concept that Spiritism is related to the moral philosophy of Jesus but not to Christianity, the doctrinal updating in response to the demands of the contemporary world, and the conception of a secular Spiritism, that is, without a religious character.
+CEPA defends positions considered controversial by some sectors of the Spiritist movement, such as the concept that Spiritism is related to the moral philosophy of Jesus but not to Christianity, the doctrinal updating in response to the demands of the contemporary world, and the conception of a secular Spiritism.
 CEPA promotes the dissemination of Spiritism under a humanistic, secular, freethinking, progressive, and universalistic approach.

 For CEPA, one of the fundamental characteristics of Spiritist Doctrine is its Kardecist orientation because Spiritism derives from the teachings and reflections contained in the works of Allan Kardec, considered a reliable reference for its development.

 CEPA considers Spiritist thought as a tool for individual and social improvement, integrated with values such as freedom, justice, and equality.

 Objectives

-The Pan-American Spiritist Confederation, as a representative institution of a large portion of Spiritists in the Americas, declares that its actions aim to achieve the following objectives:
+The objectives of the Pan-American Spiritist Confederation are: